-- Bids shall be directed in a sealed envelope to the Purchasing Manager, City of Wilson, Operation Center, 1800 Herring Avenue, Wilson, North Carolina 27894.
+- Bids shall be mailed in a sealed envelope to the Attn: Purchasing Manager, City of Wilson, P.O.
+Box 10 Wilson, NC.
+27894.
+If the bid is being hand delivered please use this address: City of Wilson Operations Center 1800 Herring Ave.
+E Wilson, NC.
+27893.
 Bid proposals will consist of “1” unpriced proposals for technical review and “1” priced proposal for financial evaluation.
 The envelope shall be clearly marked “priced” and “unpriced” as applicable.
 The envelope should be plainly marked with the bid number, date and time of bid opening and name of bid.
 All bid information must be submitted in INK – no pencil information will be accepted.
 It shall be the responsibility of the bidder to ensure that his/her bid is received by the Purchasing Manager by the time stated herein.
 Late bids will not be considered.

 - Bids must be valid for a minimum of sixty (60) days from date of bid opening.

 - All equipment, materials or apparatus furnished under these specifications shall be new (unless otherwise specified) and free from all defects, and shall operate and function properly after delivery to the City.
 Each bidder shall submit with his/her proposal the manufacturer’s specifications, illustrations and descriptive literature on the equipment, materials or apparatus not yet in production or out of production for more than thirty (30) days.

 - Do not submit alternates unless requested to do so.
 If alternate bids are requested, the envelope(s) must be clearly marked “primary bid” and “alternate bid”.

 - Every part and accessory of a standard unit shall automatically be included and become a part of these minimum specifications.